By NEIL HARTNELL

 Wealthy Bahamian families like the Butlers, the Maynards, the Turnquests, and so on, who had millions of dollars invested in outrageously high yielding annuity products issued by the CLICO group, long ago received 100 cents on the dollar of the amounts they claimed to be owing to them.

-Bahamian taxpayers were forced by government to fund some of the losses incurred by the much smaller fry policyholders, mainly because our Insurance Registrar at the time failed to properly regulate CLICO's activities in the Bahamas for many years.
+Bahamian taxpayers were forced by government to fund some of the losses incurred by the much smaller fry Bahamian policyholders, mainly because our Insurance Commissioner at the time had failed miserably in his duty (for many years) to ensure CLICO's activities in the Bahamas were properly regulated by our government's Office of Registered Insurers.

 Tony Gomez was appointed liquidator and a gag order conveniently slapped on him by none other than Justice Winder, all for the purpose of preventing a legal action being brought against the government of the Bahamas for its failure to properly regulate and ensure the CLICO group maintained sufficient assets to fulfill its obligations to Bahamian policyholders.